 - Flair: Custom-designed exhibition stands can be whatever you want.
 They can serve your purpose, specifically for the booth or the type of exhibition.
-Modular stands may not be able to add as much flair.
+Modular racks may not be able to add as much flair.

 - Reusability: Modular stands win here too.
 Custom stands may be made for a specific trade show.
 Hence, they can’t always serve multiple purposes.
-Modular stands can be adjusted anywhere due to their design.
+Modular shelves can be adjusted anywhere due to their design.

 How Do Retractable Banner Stands Work?